devsecops/bootcamp/Week-4/labs/LAB-2.md

 5. If you clicked `Finish` before copying the extraction regular or you simply want to lookup what you just did, select `Settings` > `Fields` > `Field extractions`.
 Put your username in the search box in the upper right and hit `Enter`.
 Copy the regular expression under ` 	Extraction/Transform`.

 6. Go to `Search & Reporting` by selecting it under `Apps`.
-Enter `index=main host=<Private DNS>` (same as step 4).
+Enter `index=main host=<Private DNS>` (same as step 3 from last section).
 Pipe the results to the `rex` command, passing to `rex` the regular expression we just built.
 Note that `rex` takes a regular expression surrounded by double-quotes.
 See [http://docs.splunk.com/Documentation/Splunk/latest/SearchReference/Rex](http://docs.splunk.com/Documentation/Splunk/latest/SearchReference/Rex).

 7. List events containing only invalid users.
 You can do this by piping the results from `rex` to `search` and passing `invalid_username=*` to `search`.